felixocker/pd_scraper/README.md

 the scraping part is an admittedly fragile implementation; works on my machine as of 12/21

 # content
-* bots for scraping product data for microcontrollers from [conrad](https://www.conrad.de/) and [infinity-electronic](https://www.infinity-semiconductor.com/)
+* bots for scraping product data for microcontrollers from [conrad](https://www.conrad.de/), [infinity-electronic](https://www.infinity-semiconductor.com/), and [RS Components](https://de.rs-online.com/web/)
-* module for creating two separate ontologies from the data scraped
+* module for creating separate ontologies from the data scraped from conrad and infinity

 # instructions
 * set up chrome driver